goel261/Real-Time-Criminal-Face-Detection/README.md

 **Face Recognition**

-**1. load the training data (numpy arrays of all the persons)**
+**1. Load the training data (numpy arrays of all the persons)**

-      # x- values are stored in the numpy arrays
+    x- values are stored in the numpy arrays

-      # y-values we need to assign for each person
+    y-values we need to assign for each person

 **2. Read a video stream using opencv**

 **3. Extract faces out of it.**

-**4. Use knn to find the prediction of face (int)** **5.
-Map the predicted id to name of the user**
+**4. Use knn to find the prediction of face (int)**

+**5. Map the predicted id to name of the user**

 **6. Display the predictions on the screen - bounding box and name**